Mont Ventoux Mini

 All our products are made in FranceFind out more about Mont Ventoux Mini

-No need for screws.
-Now you can fix The Line Mini wherever you like.
+You can fix The Line wherever you like.

-Whether your wall is brick, plaster, or concrete, or you have a glass partition, you can stick (or unstick) the Line Mini to it using two stickers which are 3mm in diameter.
+Whether your wall is brick, plaster, or concrete, or you have a glass partition, you can stick (or unstick) the line to it using four stickers which are 3mm diameter.

 Simply position them on the back of the line and press for 30 seconds in the spot where you want to display your souvenir.

-With The Line Mini, you can now attach your souvenir to any metallic surface using two super-strong mini magnets.
+You can attach your souvenir to any metallic surface using our super-strong mini magnets.

 Simply place them on the back of the line and position it on the desired surface.

-Whether it's a refrigerator, a metal shelf, or any other metallic surface, you can display your attraction to cities with ease.
+Whether it's a refrigerator, a metal shelf, or any other metallic surface, you can display your line with ease.
 And in style.

-We have created a stand which supports the product and showcases it at the same time.
-Stand The Line Mini up wherever you like and collect your favourite cities.
+You can stand The Line up wherever you like and collect your favourite lines.

 The embossing on the front and the magnets on the back hold the line perfectly.
 We have created a tie which keeps the support in place, like a frame.